Python-Test-Engineer/PyTest-Cookbook/docs/workshop/build_from_scratch.md

 ## log folder

 Folder to store `pytest.log` file for logging messages as defined in `pytest.ini`.
+PyTest will create the log file if not present when it runs.

 ```
 # for log file - pytest uses these whenever logger used